DHRI-Curriculum/NLTK_DHRI/lessons.md

 - The lexical density measures the number of unique words per total word, and it is an objective measure of writing quality.
 - Comparing the lexical density between texts of different sizes can give a problematic result.
 A possible solution is to use list slice and compare parts of both texts of a similar size.

-# Data Cleaning: removing Stopwords
+# Data Cleaning: Removing Stop Words

-Thus far, we have been asking questions that take stopwords and grammatical features into account.
+Thus far, we have been asking questions that take stop words and grammatical features into account.
 For the most part, we want to exclude these features since they don't actually contribute very much semantic content to our models.
 Therefore, we will:

 1. Remove capitalization and punctuation (we've already done this).
 2. Remove stop words.